openhwgroup/cv-hpdcache/docs/source/architecture.rst

 configuration parameter (:numref:`Table %s <tab_synthesis_parameters>`).

 The cache uses the selected policy to select the victim way where a new cacheline is written.
-At the arrival of the response for a read miss request, the miss handler starts the refilling operations.
-During refill, the miss handler applies the replacement policy to select the way where it writes the new cacheline.
+In case of a read miss or a write miss with the write-back policy the cache controller applies the replacement policy to select the way of the corresponding set where the miss handler will write the new cacheline.

+The cache selects the victim way at the moment of a cache miss.
+At that moment, it also asks for the missing cacheline to the memory.
+While waiting for the refill response, the victim cacheline is still accessible but in a 'fetching' state (fetch bit set).
+This means that it has been pre-selected for replacement, and cannot be a candidate for victim selection for a future miss (until the refill response does not arrive).

 Pseudo Least Recently Used (PLRU)